As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Each Coris whistle candy pack also comes with a small toy in the bottom.

-They can be find in pretty much every convenience store across the country, or alternatively bought from the links above.
+They can be found in pretty much every convenience store across the country, or alternatively bought from the links above.

 Ahhhh, what a film!